 As mentioned, the hike to the top of Mount Davis is relatively quite easy.
 At 269 metres, Mount Davis isn’t all that difficult to climb.
 The trail to the top is essentially a paved road used by cars and is at a constant incline (see elevation below).
 So, in reality, think of it more as an exploratory walk.

-However, the Mount Davis Hike isn’t known for its difficult or challenging nature but the countless war relics scattered all over the hill, that are a delight to uncover!
+However, the Mount Davis Hike isn’t known for its challenging nature but the countless war relics scattered all over the hill, that are a delight to uncover!

 About Mount Davis Battery